MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

       1. Choose your permissions.
 If **Add all supported AWS services** is checked, you must have **Global read** access.

       1. Choose whether or not to enable periodic sync.
 By default, this is enabled so that the connector will scan your AWS account regularly.
 If you uncheck the box, your AWS account will only be scanned once.
-      1. If **Enable periodic sync** is checked, confirm or change the **Recur every** selection to specify how often your AWS account will be scanned.
+      1. If **Enable periodic sync** is checked, confirm or change the **Recur every** selection to specify how often your AWS account are scanned.
       1. Choose whether or not to enable **Include all supported AWS regions**.
 By selecting this option, all current and future AWS regions are scanned.

       1. Choose which regions to scan for resources in your AWS account.
 By default, all available regions are selected.
 If you selected **Include all supported AWS regions**, all regions must be selected.